What Will Happen at the Consultation?

 Can My Spouse Get Property That Is Only in My Name in the Divorce?

 It is a common misconception that an asset that is solely titled in your name cannot be awarded to your spouse; this is not true.
-For example, a retirement account is typically only in the name of one partner, but it is common property if the funds contributed were done so during the marriage.
+For example, a retirement account is typically only in the name of one party, but it is community property if the funds contributed were done so during the marriage.

 How Are Debts Divided in a Divorce?